 How Employers Can Reduce the Social Anxiety of Returning to Work

-After a year of working from home, many people are suffering social anxiety at the thought of having to go back to the office.
+Many people are suffering social anxiety at the thought of having to go back to the office — after COVID-19 forced millions into a work-from-home lifestyle.
 We asked Dr. Jennifer Wild, a psychological scientist at the University of Oxford with expertise in risk and resilience, for guidance for employers as to how to handle this as employees start to return to offices.

 WILD: It’s important for employers to recognize that some people may feel anxious about returning to the office because they have worries about social interactions after being in lockdown for such a long time.

 Employers can normalize this feeling and encourage informal catch-ups, such as creating spaces where people can get together and start to socially mix as they did beforehand.